gitfrandu4/40989-PDIGS/01_Introduction.md

 - Includes testers, product managers, interaction designers, and real users.
 - Writes and prioritizes stories and defines acceptance criteria.
+- Writes the story cards because they are in the best position to express the desired features and because they must later be able to work out story details with the developers and to prioritize the stories.

 ---